spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/0-index.md

 # Stream Feature Guides

-This section describes how to use various features of streams in Spring Cloud Data Flow.
+This section describes how to use the various features of streams in Spring Cloud Data Flow.